Modified scattering for the cubic Schr\"odinger equation small data solution on product space: The Energy Estimate

 \begin{lemma} Assume that $T\geq1.$ we will have

 \end{lemma}

 \begin{proof}

-Here we use the inequality (\ref{eq:h1esti}), which provides a good fixed time estimate for the $y$-resonant interactions.
+Here we use the inequality (\ref{eq:h1esti}), which provides a good fixed-time estimate for the $y$-resonant interactions.
 The original proof of (\ref{eq:h1esti}) is given in Lemma 7.1 in \cite{HPTV}.
 By the fact that $S(-t)$ is unitary, and the inequality (\ref{eq:h1esti}), the factor $e_{2}$ satisfies the following inequality:

 \end{proof}